mariakesa/AstraZenecaAssignment/README.md

 To further show off my skills Wrangling.ipynb contains preprocessing of the data and SparkSQLForDataAnalysis.ipynb shows some queries that I wrote.

+Logistic regression and NaiveBayes classifier are used to predict deaths on features made of medications and symptoms with 86% accuracy in LogisticRegressionAndNaiveBayes notebook. .

 ![alt text](https://github.com/mariakesa/AstraZenecaAssignment/blob/master/figs/map.png)

 ![alt text](https://github.com/mariakesa/AstraZenecaAssignment/blob/master/figs/symptoms.png)